Laura Thorp

 - At the state, national, and/or international levels (e.g., presenting at conferences or in publications beyond UIC; impact on discipline):

-- Submitted abstract to Kennesaw State SOTL Summit in September 2025 “Formative Assessment as a Teaching and Learning Tool, and its Relationship to Growth Mindset”
+- I presented my work at the Kennesaw State SOTL Summit in September 2025 “Formative Assessment as a Teaching and Learning Tool, and its Relationship to Growth Mindset”

 - Submitted manuscript entitled, “Formative Assessment Benefits Summative Assessment Performance in Neuroanatomy Regardless of Prior Academic Performance” to Anatomical Sciences Education in February 2025